-- 1. Total number of records of Personally Identifiable Information (PII) maintained by the enterprise, maximum during the year - 2.
-Total number of records of Payment Card Information (PCI) processed by the enterprise during the year - 3.
-Total number of records of Personal Health Information (PHI) maintained by the enterprise, maximum during the year
+- 1. Total number of records of Personally Identifiable Information (PII)\ maintained by the enterprise, maximum during the year - 2.
+Total number of unique records of payment card holders as Payment Card Information (PCI)\ processed by the enterprise, maximum held during the year - 3.
+Total number of records of Personal Health Information (PHI)\ maintained by the enterprise, maximum during the year

 Insurers are encouraged to record other and additional categories of confidential data, such as commercially confidential information, trade data, commercial secrets, and intellectual property.
-However these are more difficult to provide as an objective metric of the amount and importance of these data, and so are less amenable to inclusion in a standardized data schema.
+However these are more difficult to provide as an objective metric of the amount and importance of these data and so are less amenable to inclusion in a standardized data schema.

 Additional qualifiers may also be important for insurers to record, such as whether the confidential records held by the insured are kept encrypted.
-However the verification of this and the difficulty of estimating the significance of encryption, means that this is not proposed as part of a standardized data schema.
+However, the verification of this, and the difficulty of estimating the significance of encryption, means that this is not proposed as part of a standardized data schema.

-6.1.2 BI Potential from Internet Failure
+6.1.2 BI Potential from Internet Failure\

 A high percentage (69%) of affirmative cyber insurance includes one or more loss coverage categories for business interruption.
-There is potential for multiple accounts to suffer a business interruption loss resulting from any widespread outage of the internet, even if the internet is generally resilient and the likelihood is very low of any widespread or lengthy disruption of the internet.
+There is potential for multiple accounts to suffer a business interruption loss resulting from any widespread outage of the internet, even if the internet is generally resilient and the likelihood is very low of any widespread or lengthy disruption.
+This coverage can also be triggered by individual Denial of Service attacks, and there is potential for widespread Denial of Service attacks across multiple companies that could form a systemic loss for an insurer.

-Where possible we propose that the Cyber Exposure Data Schema captures the potential for systemic correlated loss arising from dependence on the internet for business activity.
+Where possible, we propose that the Cyber Exposure Data Schema captures the potential for systemic correlated loss arising from dependence on the internet for business activity.
 This will enable those engaged in risk transfer, such as reinsurers, to assess their accumulations of risks from different cedents' portfolios.

-- Estimated business interruption value per day if internet connectivity is lost - Deductibles/retentions and limits on business interruption coverage from internet disruption
+- Estimated business interruption value per hour if internet connectivity is lost - Deductibles/retentions and limits on business interruption coverage from internet disruption